AdobeDocs/experience-platform.de-DE/help/data-science-workspace/models-recipes/package-source-files-recipe.md

 ![](../images/models-recipes/package-source-files/docker-creds.png)

 Notieren Sie die Werte für *Docker-Host*, *Benutzername* und *Kennwort*.
-Diese werden verwendet, um Ihr [!DNL Docker] Bild in der Workflows unten beschrieben zu erstellen und zu verschieben.
+These are used to build and push your [!DNL Docker] image in the workflows outlined below.

 >[!NOTE]
->Die Quell-URL wird nach Abschluss der unten beschriebenen Schritte bereitgestellt.
-Die Konfigurationsdatei wird in den nachfolgenden Übungen in den [nächsten Schritten](#next-steps)erläutert.
+>The Source URL is provided after completing the steps outlined below.
+The configuration file is explained in subsequent tutorials found in [next steps](#next-steps).

 ### Verpacken der Quelldateien